Home » About the Editor: Shane McAllister—World Traveler and Purveyor of Los Angeles Custom Wine Cellars

 My dad owned a small construction company on the edge of Los Angeles.
 There had always been an invitation to come and experience “real man’s work” but my mom had insisted that this wasn’t expected.

 Custom Wine Racks by Los Angeles Custom Wine CellarsAnd I was feeling adventurous and open to new experiences after Rome.
 So I figured that maybe a life as an architect or a designer would be right for me.
-Some experience working at the construction company would help me find out if a life designing spaces would be a good fit for me.
+Some experience working at the construction company would help me find out if life-designing spaces would be a good fit for me.

 But after a week or so, the project started to take shape and my spirits lifted.
 When the job was done the bathroom looked amazing.
 I began to get excited about these projects, seeing a job through from the beginning to the end, seeing something go from ugly to beautiful, seeing something change from a state of being what the client did not want to what they very much desired.
 It was a magical experience that I got to go through over and over again, week after week, month after month.
 This was FUN!